-What a lot of people do not realize about drug and alcohol addiction and substance abuse crisis issues, in general, is that it is very often the time period after one has beaten addiction with the help of a rehabilitation center that one suffers the most.
-Most people have this false idea that beating the addiction is the hard part, but if one can make it past that point then everything will be all peaches and cream.
+Learning how to conquer common fears in recovery is one of the skills a person learns in rehab.
+What a lot of individuals do not realize about drug and alcohol addiction and substance abuse crisis issues, in general, is that it is very often the period after one has beaten addiction with the help of a rehabilitation center that one suffers the most.
+Most people have this false idea that beating the addiction is the hard part, but if one can make it past that point, then everything will be easy.
 This is not the case.

-The greatest threat that a newly recovered individual faces is that tumultuous threat of relapse.
+The greatest threat that a newly recovered own faces are that violent threat of relapse.
 It is this threat of relapse that scares an addict the most, and that causes them the most fear, worry, and concern overall.
 It is this crisis issue that they are most concerned about, and it is that looming threat of relapse that makes those first few weeks, months, or even a year or two the hardest.
-The threat of a relapse is a very prevalent and very present thing.
-Relapse happens to roughly half of those who kick addiction by going through rehabilitation.
+The risk of a relapse is a common and present thing.
+Relapse happens to roughly half of those who went through rehabilitation.

 There are ways to staying sober and to rising above it all when it comes to one’s new recovery.
 This is a difficult time for such individuals, and it always will be.
 Here are some ways to stay sober while in recovery:

 - Focus on the goals that you made while in treatment.
 Sometimes, all it takes is to revisit the goals that you set for yourself while you were in treatment and to engage yourself in them.
 Sometimes, it just takes a brief glimpse back at why you went to rehab in the first place, what this is all about, what you are trying to accomplish, and how you’re going to go about achieving it.